ultimate271/notes/dastoyevsky/brothers02.01.md

 “The elder, the splendid elder, the elder!
 The honor and glory of the monastery, Zossima.
 Such an elder!”

+### We are introduced to a monk who is to lead the group to the hermitage

+#### We are introduced to the monk
 But his incoherent talk was cut short by a very pale, wan‐looking monk of medium height, wearing a monk’s cap, who overtook them.
 Fyodor Pavlovitch and Miüsov stopped.

 The monk, with an extremely courteous, profound bow, announced:

+#### The monk invites them to dine with Father Superior after their visit to the hermitage
 “The Father Superior invites all of you gentlemen to dine with him after your visit to the hermitage.
 At one o’clock, not later.
 And you also,” he added, addressing Maximov.

+#### Fyodor declares he will go and asks Miüsov if he will join
 “That I certainly will, without fail,” cried Fyodor Pavlovitch, hugely delighted at the invitation.
 “And, believe me, we’ve all given our word to behave properly here....
 And you, Pyotr Alexandrovitch, will you go, too?”

+#### Miüsov replies with of course, and the two quabble about Dmitri unarrived
 “Yes, of course.
 What have I come for but to study all the customs here?
 The only obstacle to me is your company....”

 “Yes, Dmitri Fyodorovitch is non‐existent as yet.”

+#### Miüsov quabbles with the monk about instructions to thank the Father Superior
 “It would be a capital thing if he didn’t turn up.
 Do you suppose I like all this business, and in your company, too?
 So we will come to dinner.
 Thank the Father Superior,” he said to the monk.